GrahamBenHarper/def-decl-switcher/README.md

 It's that simple!

 **Note:** This only works if your `*_def.hpp` and `*_decl.hpp` file are in the same directory as each other.
 There are no fancy tricks under the hood!
 This takes the full path of your editor's open file, replaces `*_def.hpp` with `*_decl.hpp` and vice versa, then opens it.

+## Compatibility

+This extension requires VSCode 1.78 or later.